-Before we move on to selling strategies and procedures let me help you in appraisal and decision making.
+Before we move on to selling strategies and procedures let me help you with appraisal and decision-making.
 Don’t rush to list your house if you’re not ready to sell.
 To expedite the process of the sale, the house should be fixed and repaired enough to look presentable.
 At times, old windows, though intact, may need to be replaced due to staining and discoloration.
 In such cases, you could browse online on sites such as https://www.replacementwindowsdallas.net/ or look in person to find an appropriate service.
 Unfinished repairs, neglected maintenance, and a bad first impression can all keep your house on the market for a longer period of time.
 So, you should thoroughly inspect the house to see what repairs may be needed and if there are any replacements to be made.

-Selling your house is big decision in one’s life.
+Selling your house is a big decision in one’s life.
 Discuss with your family members and friends before reaching a decision to sell your house.
-Clarify your goals and making sure it’s the right time to sell.
+Clarify your goals and make sure it’s the right time to sell.
 Choosing when to buy or sell a home is one of those crucial financial planning decisions that will have a lasting impact on your journey to financial independence.

 The right time to sell your home depends on your circumstances, but there are some common reasons people decide to sell.